A block Recycled GMRES method with investigations into aspects of solver performance: Abstract

-We propose a block Krylov subspace version of the GCRO-DR method proposed in [Parks et al. SISC 2005], which is an iterative method allowing for the efficient minimization of the the residual over an augmented block Krylov subspace.
-We offer a clean derivation of the method and discuss methods of selecting recycling subspaces at restart as well as implementation decisions in the context of high-performance computing.
-Numerical experiments are split into those demonstrating convergence properties and those demonstrating the data movement and cache efficiencies of the dominant operations of the method, measured using processor monitoring code from Intel.
+We propose a block Krylov subspace version of the \gcrodr method proposed in [Parks et al.; SISC 2005], which is an iterative method allowing for the efficient minimization of the residual over an augmented Krylov subspace.
+We offer a clean derivation of our proposed method and discuss methods of selecting recycling subspaces at restart as well as implementation decisions in the context of high-performance computing.
+Two types of numerical experiments are presented: those demonstrating convergence properties and those demonstrating the data movement and cache efficiencies of the dominant operations of the method, measured using processor monitoring code from Intel.